 - Maybe this trend is a result of an evolving market.
 Has the competition introduced new services that support their product and can command a higher price?
 Have they introduced a new generation of a product?
 There could be many explanations, and this chart should be the trigger for investigating the root cause of the trend.

 *Important Note: For the next three charts, the y-axis is now the % price difference rather than the nominal price difference.

 In this example, you and your competitor used to be priced close to parity, but the gap between the two is widening over time.
 Usually, it is a good idea to charge a premium where your value proposition can support it but remain vigilant so that the gap does not become too large.

 This example is the inverse of the chart above.
 You have always been less expensive than your competitor, and that gap is growing over time.
 This is probably evidence that you are becoming underpriced and you are leaving money on the table.
 Strongly consider a price increase to close the gap, assuming there have not been vast structural changes that could explain the decoupling.

 Charts like this are often found in industries where seasonality or promos are common.
 The wild fluctuations in relative price are usually a response to market repositioning.
 Companies decide they want to own a “power window” (for example, selling TVs in the lead up to the Super Bowl) and heavily promote their prices to make sure they are the lowest cost provider during that time.
 The rest of the year they are happy to charge a premium when customers aren’t as price sensitive.

 Best practice is not to engage in a destructive price war with a competitor determined to lower prices.
 Find other times to dominate or compete on value rather than price.

 Deciding how to price your products or services is a difficult task.
-While understanding your competitors’ pricing is critically important, it’s also but one element to consider in your strategic decision making.
+While understanding and analyzing your competitors’ pricing is critically important, it’s also but one element to consider in your strategic decision making.